getcarina/getcarina.com/_posts/2016-04-13-container-day-austin-summit.md

 ### Ermahgersh! how do I sign up if I'm not a Summit attendee?

 If you're a Summit attendee, you're already in/invites.
-If not, just [sign up here, for free](http://www.cvent.com/d/pfq4wl/4W) ,so we know we can have enough food, drink, stickers etc. Y'all are welcome, summit attendee or no!
+If not, just [sign up here, for free](http://www.cvent.com/d/pfq4wl/4W), so we know we can have enough food, drink, stickers etc. Y'all are welcome, summit attendee or no!

 [No seriously sign up here](http://www.cvent.com/d/pfq4wl/4W).